SOMCA/hot-pepper/software/lightpowertool/README.md

-# Light Powertool
+# LightPowertool Suite

-**LightPowertool** is a software to measure automatically the energy consumption of electronic devices.
+The **LightPowertool** suite is a suite of tools to measure automatically the energy consumption of electronic devices.
+This suite contains a energy measurement tool named **LightPowertool** and a server named **LightPowertoolServer**.
-This software has been developed to have a simply measure the energy consumption of a connected device, for a given during time (for example, a smartphone).
+**LightPowertool** has been developed to have a simply measure the energy consumption of a connected device, for a given during time (for example, a smartphone).

 ***Notice***: **LightPowertool** is a light version of the powerfull [FxOS-Powertool](https://github.com/JonHylands/fxos-powertool) program.
 We are NOT affliated with Mozilla.